 In accordance with the Amended SPA, as more fully described in Notes 2 and 5, the Company transferred funds into a separate investment account during 2010.
 Although these funds were restricted in accordance with the Amended SPA, WTC Captive directed the investment allocation of the funds.
-At December 31, 2011, investment holdings within the restricted fund consisted of one state and municipal security.
-The amortized cost and fair value of this investment was \$500,000 as of December 31, 2011.
-The stated maturity of this investment was in 2037.
-This investment carried an S&P credit rating of "A" and an effective duration of 0.02 years.
-This investment was redeemed on January 1, 2012 with proceeds totaling \$500,000.
+At December 31, 2013 and 2012, respectively, there were no restricted investment securities held by the Company.